 As for our last option of changing the text that sits inside the call to action button, it’s really up to the creator for what that says.
 I’ll go back and forth on different options depending on the quiz and the audience.
 On this one, I went ahead and changed it to ‘Let’s Find Out!’ to further push forward the initial question that’s asked at the title of the quiz.

 So after all that, I’d say the quiz is looking pretty good!
 It’s simple and not busy, and you can definitely see the hints of our brand without it being too in your face or interruptive.
-I added a single question and one result, and here is what we ended up with – take it for yourself!

 This quiz is perfectly ready to blend into any environment.
 Now let’s talk about placing this guy into our articles.